Patterns for building console games in C

 Structuring the code

-When I first heard that I had to develop a game in C, I was wondering how I could write it in a maintainable way.
-To me, that meant replicating the concepts of Object-Oriented Programming.
+When I first heard I had to develop a game in C, I wondered how I could write it in a maintainable way.
+To me, that meant replicating Object-Oriented Programming concepts.

 The tricks I learned from reading Linux code on GitHub were to:

-Structures are in a way the ancestors of classes.
-I then tried to use them a lot to implement polymorphism.
+Structures are, in a way, the ancestors of classes.
+I used them heavily to implement polymorphism.

 Managing the entities